cthulhustig/autojimmy/docs/custom_sectors.md

 found in `%AppData%\map\` on Windows or `~/.auto-jimmy/map/` on macOS and Linux.

 ## Linting
-Linting is a process performed by Traveller Map where it will check your sector and metadata files for any errors or potential issues.
+Linting is a service provided by Traveller Map where it can analyse your sector and metadata files to check for errors.
+For example it will flag worlds that have a government that is invalid for the population size.
+The rules Traveller Map uses when linting are based on the T5 world creation rules.
-If you're using new or modified sector or metadata files, it's recommend to lint them before using them to create custom sectors.
-The linter gives detailed information about any errors or potential issues, allowing you to correct them.
-This is advisable as, in most cases, the Traveller Map poster generator will simply ignore worlds that have any errors, meaning they won't be shown.
-Linting before creating the sectors saves you time and means you're not putting additional load on the Traveller Map servers by recreating the sector once you notice something isn't being displayed correctly.

-> [!TIP]
-> You can lint your sectors from the same Auto-Jimmy dialog you use to create a
-> new custom sector.
-Just click the 'Lint' button after selecting your sector
+Auto-Jimmy gives you the option to lint your custom sector files when creating a new custom sector.
+If you choose to lint the files, they will be automatically uploaded to Traveller Map and any errors found will be displayed.

-> and metadata file.
+> [!IMPORTANT]
+> Linting requires an internet connection.

 ## Links
 * Traveller Map API: https://travellermap.com/doc/api